roadsidemultimedia/Docs/customize/store-child-themes.md

   </tbody>
 </table>

-As you can see from the table above, the `style.css` file only supports standard CSS and not less.
+As you can see from the table above, the `style.css` file only supports standard CSS and not Less.
 However, the `style.less` file supports both, if you do plan to utilize LESS into your design, we recommend consolidating all your CSS into the `style.less` file, for easier management of your code.

 #### style.css ####